Notice and consultation for special rates

-Council must comply with the Local Government Act 1989 when proposing and establishing special rates or charges.
-Council must give public notice of any proposal to levy special rates and charges and must undertake public consultation.
+We must comply with the Local Government Act 1989 when proposing and establishing special rates or charges.
+This means we must:

 For further information visit, the Know your Council website.

-Special Rates to cover marketing and promotional activities apply to commercial properties within the Special Rate areas in each of the following shopping precincts:
+Special rates to cover marketing and promotional activities currently apply to commercial properties within the following shopping precincts:

 - Bentleigh Shopping Centre